keithtom/wildflower-platform/README.md

 Any merge to the `main` branch on the Github repository will automatically deploy to produciton and run migrations.
 You can follow the process by using the `heroku logs --tail` command.

+### Development Environment

+The development host is `https://api-dev.wildflowerschools.org` Merging to the branch `main` will automatically deploy to this environment.

+### Staging Environment

+The staging host is `https://api-staging.wildflowerschools.org`.
+Merging to the branch `staging` will automatically deploy to this environment.

+### Production Environment

+The production host is `https://api.wildflowerschools.org`.
+Merging to the branch `production` will automatically deploy to this environment.

 ## Platform API